 Using the trail types and typing judgment from the previous subsections, we define the typing rules of \lambdaF (Figure~\ref{fig:type}).
-We assume a global signature $\Sigma$ mapping constants to their types, which we leave implicit in all rules but \rulename{Const}.
 As in the previous section, we elaborate the typing rules of variables, \prompttt, and \controltt.

 \paragraph{Variables} Recall that the CPS translation of variables is an $\eta$-expanded version of the standard translation.
 If we annotate the types of each subexpression, a translated variable would look like: